npm.io

 Custom transformers

-Custom transformers are expressed by a function that receives two arguments: fragments, an array containing the words of a sentence or a slug, and separator, which is the separator string set in convert() options.
-When revert() calls a transformer, the separator argument will always be a space character (' ') — the separator option will be used to split the slug.
-Transformers should always return a string.
+A custom transformer is a function that receives two arguments: fragments, an array containing the words of a sentence or slug, and separator, the separator string set in the convert() options.
+When revert() calls a transformer, the separator argument is always a space character (" ") — the separator option is used only to split the slug.
+Transformers must always return a string.

 Examples